Butterfly loop: Use

-To tie the butterfly loop, start by making two twists in the same direction to form the two loops.
-Then wrap the outer loop around the standing part and pull it through the hole of the inner loop.

-Alternate method of formation using wraps on the hand.

-The loop is typically attached to a climbing harness by 2 carabiners together with gates to opposite sides from each other.
+The knot is formed from a bight, twisted to form two eyes and then passed around the rope and through the first eye.
+Accordingly, it can be formed without access to either of the ends of the rope, making it especially useful in climbing and caving situations.
+Further detail on the knot's construction and use can be found in § External links, below.
+The loop bears loads along the rope in either direction or at right angles to it.
+The knot is easy to inspect, and works best with softer ropes.

-It can also be used to isolate a worn section of rope, where the knot is tied such that the worn section is isolated in the loop (which of course does not receive a carabiner nor bear any loads in this case).
+It can be used to isolate a worn section of rope, where the knot is tied such that the worn section is isolated in the loop (which of course does not receive a carabiner nor bear any loads in this case).
 The loop portion is isolated when the other two legs are loaded, and in fact the butterfly can be tied as a bend with the ends emerging where the loop would be.

 Errors in tying the butterfly loop can produce a similar looking but inferior knot, the so-called "false butterfly", which is prone to slipping.
 However, some sources suggest this behavior can be exploited purposely for shock absorption.
 Wright and Magowan called this less secure loop knot the "half-hitch noose".